 The first step in moving towards a life free from the burden of constant survival mode is to forgive yourself.
 Take a breath and look at your life from a detached point of view to see what needs to be changed right now.
 Maybe it’s simple, and maybe it’s not.
 You can begin by taking a walk and allowing yourself to reflect or by telling a friend or loved one how you’re feeling.
 It’s important to begin working on accepting yourself and everything that’s currently happening or has happened in your life.

 The way out of survival mode is to clear the stress of the trauma held in the body, mind, spirit, and start making small changes in everyday life to reintegrate.
-In my experience it’s best to seek the help of a professional to deal with this issue rather than attempting to work through it yourself, unless you feel capable of doing so.
-Generally the reason why people become stuck in this state is because the trauma or stress is too overwhelming for them to effectively work through alone.
-In these cases meditation or breath work doesn’t always help release these built up emotions.
-In some cases it can actually make it worse for them.
+In my experience, it’s best to seek the help of a professional to deal with this issue rather than attempting to work through it yourself unless you feel capable of doing so.
+Generally, the reason why people become stuck in this state is because the trauma or stress is too overwhelming for them to effectively work through alone.
+In these cases, meditation or breathwork doesn’t always help release these built-up emotions.
+In some cases, it can actually make it worse for them.

 To clear stress in the clinic we first identify the event or cause of the stress when the body was triggered into survival mode.
-This initial step may be painful for the client to re-live so my approach is alway to gently nurture my clients to a point where they feel comfortable and ready to revisit and let go of their past trauma.
+This initial step may be painful for the client to re-live so my approach is always to gently nurture my clients to a point where they feel comfortable and ready to revisit and let go of their past trauma.

-At this point it’s also important to identify which response (Fight/Flight/Freeze) was triggered as the body will behave and react differently for each.
+At this point, it’s also important to identify which response (Fight/Flight/Freeze) was triggered as the body will behave and react differently for each.
 Using Kinesiology muscle testing techniques we can determine which of these responses are present in the body and check if more stressors have been triggered in the same or other events.

 “The first step is to forgive yourself and learn how to trust again”